ansible/ansible/docs/docsite/rst/dev_guide/module_lifecycle.rst

   :why: Optional string that used to detail why this has been removed.
   :alternative: Inform users they should do instead, i.e. ``Use M(whatmoduletouseinstead) instead.``.

-* See the `kubernetes module code <https://github.com/ansible/ansible/blob/devel/lib/ansible/modules/clustering/k8s/_kubernetes.py>`_ for an example of documenting deprecation.
+* For an example of documenting deprecation, see this `PR that deprecates multiple modules <https://github.com/ansible/ansible/pull/43781/files>`_.

 Changing a module name
 ----------------------